Intermittent Reinforcement and Why it’s Key to Building a Dog Training Foundation

 - Progressive Rewards (progressively better rewards can be motivating but difficult to sustain)

-- Intermittent Rewards (the “unknown” will I or won’t I get a reward is exciting and locks in behavior)
+- Intermittent Rewards (the “unknown” will I or will I not get a reward is exciting and locks in behavior)

-Intermittent Reward is a schedule in which the number of responses needed to provide reinforcement or reward varies from trial to trial or; unpredictable random rewards in response to repeated behavior.
+Intermittent Reinforcement is a schedule in which the number of responses needed to provide reinforcement or reward varies from trial to trial or; unpredictable random rewards in response to repeated behavior.

 Try to do your best to be as random as possible!
 If your dog is becoming more difficult or his behavior is becoming predictable YOU may be getting more predictable or boring!
 Switch it up and reward your dog for easy accomplishments and harder accomplishments.